lamalab-org/toolminutes/papers/core_bench.md

 ## Takeaways

-- A simple adaptation of the agents can really improve the results in the evaluation.
+- A simple adaptation of the agents can really improve the evaluation results.
 - Models perform much better in the text than in the images.
-- Despite they present this benchmark as a way to evaluate the agents, and specially if the agents can reproduce the results of the published works, I do not think that it is yet possible to use an agent to check the code reproduction of a paper.
+- Despite they present this benchmark as a way to evaluate the agents, and especially if the agents can reproduce the results of the published works, I do not think that it is yet possible to use an agent to check the code reproduction of a paper.

 ## References